bluebanquise/bluebanquise/roles/CORE_nfs_server/readme.rst

 Description
 ^^^^^^^^^^^

-This roles provides an automatic nfs server that export on good networks desired directories.
+This role provides an automatic nfs server that export on good networks desired directories.

 Instructions
 ^^^^^^^^^^^^